brianhouse/art_and_code/units/1_encoding/description.md

 Though the canvas is currently blank, what is key to realize is that it is essentially a fancy piece of graph paper, with each pixel corresponding to a pair of x/y coordinates.

-Also, I wrote a "comment" in this code:
+As an aside, I also wrote a "comment" in this code:
 ```py
       # width, height
 ```